 According to this principle, B = 100 is the brightest version of any colour that can be depicted- no colour in RGB space has a greater brightness and the same balance of wavelengths.
 We will in fact see that even painting a surface of full chroma, we will generally not use colours as bright as B = 100 if we wish to leave room to represent the highlight.
 The only way to go lighter than this is to try to give the effect of a very bright light beyond the range of adaptation of the eye, and go to paler, lighter colours, like those seen in an overexposed photograph.

 In traditional paint mediums, the colour relationships discussed here need to be established by eye.
-With practice it is not difficult to create a shading series in paint.
+With practice it is not difficult to create shading series in paint, and the inbuilt responsiveness of our visual system to uniform saturation series, as suggested above, probably helps here.
 Such series are not created by just adding black paint.
-Black pigment tends to reduce the chroma of mixtures more rapidly than the lightness, creating colours that are too neutral (grey) for their lightness level - hence the hobby painter's insistence on not using black, because it "muddies" the colours.
-My advice is that anyone who doesn't understand colour should not use black, but now that you've got this far you're certainly ready to join the black-using party, who incidentally form the majority of great painters in every period of art history.
+Black pigment tends to reduce the chroma of mixtures more rapidly than the lightness, creating colours that are too neutral (grey) for their lightness level - hence "traditional" colour theory's insistence on not using black, because it "muddies" the colours.
+My advice is that anyone who doesn't understand colour should not use black, but now that you've got this far you're certainly ready to join the black-using party, who incidentally form the majority of painters throughout art history.
 You understand by now that painting is about creating colour relationships, not about following colour recipes.
-In this case, the solution is to add just enough of pure colour to get the mixture back onto a uniform saturation series (Figure 10.2).
+In this case, the solution is to add just enough of pure colour to get the mixture back onto a uniform saturation series (Fig. 10.1.4).
 Some fine hue adjustment may also be needed to counter any hue-shifting effects of the black, but the same is true whatever pigment is used for darkening.

-Incidentally, adding the complementary colour, the hobby painter's usual alternative to adding black for darkening, works tolerably well for some colours for a small amount of darkening and then starts drawing the mixture in the wrong direction; for other colours it draws the mixture in the wrong direction right from the start (Figure 10.3).
+Incidentally, adding the complementary colour, "traditional" colour theory's usual alternative to adding black for darkening, works tolerably well for some colours for a small amount of darkening and then starts drawing the mixture in the wrong direction; for other colours it draws the mixture in the wrong direction right from the start (Fig. 10.1.5).

-Figure 10.3 Mixing of Cadmium Red and Cobalt Green).
+Figure 10.1.5.
+Mixing of Cadmium Red and Cobalt Green.
 Cadmium Red and Cobalt Green are near complementary in pigmentary mixing (B).
 Cadmium Green initially draws Cadmium Red along a line of uniform saturation, then begins drawing the mixture inward to less saturated colours; Cadmium Red however draws Cobalt Green away from the required shading series (black arrow) right from the start.